jupyter-server/jupyter-scheduler/docs/users/index.md

 pip install jupyter_scheduler
 ```

-This automatically enables the client and server extensions.
+This automatically enables the lab and server extensions.
 You can verify this by running

 ```
 jupyter server extension list